Special Educational Needs

 - achieve economic well-being

 If a pupil has a medical need then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
 Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed Medicine Consent Form is in place to ensure the safety of both child and staff member.
 We offer the flexibility to meet the needs of children with medical conditions.
 Should you wish to discuss any issues this can be done by contacting Mrs Holt our Medical Policy lead or Mrs Gray.
-(Please refer to School Medical Policy for further information – Medical Conditions in Schools Policy Revised May 2015)
+(Please refer to School Medical Policy for further information – Medical Conditions in Schools Policy)

 The main behaviour system in school is the ‘traffic light system’ with all children encouraged to keep their peg on green.
 Warnings are given and children may be required to move their name accordingly.
 The majority of inappropriate behaviours are initially dealt with by the member of staff in charge using the above sanctions.
 If a child fails to respond to the action taken above they will be sent to the Headteacher, or in her absence, the most senior member of staff available.
 Children who persistently find it difficult to respond to the actions taken and consequently have many recorded incidents will be brought to the attention of the SENCo/Behaviour Support Assistant so that additional support may be provided either through an SEN Support Plan or a referral made to an agency that can provide support/advice.
 Parents will be invited to be involved in this process.
 Exclusions will only be used as a last resort.
 If it is considered necessary to exclude a child from school we will follow the Stockport LEA guidelines.
 (Please refer to school behaviour policy for more information – Behaviour Policy)